 Tesla Model S range

-The Model S Long Range – with its 95kWh battery – comes with a range figure of 405 miles, although it's likely you'll manage a little less in the real world.
-The Performance uses the same size battery, but its predicted range is lower due to its additional weight: its official quoted range is 396 miles on a single charge.
+The 2022 version of the Model S Long Range – with its 95kWh battery – has a range figure of 412 miles, although it's likely you'll manage a little less in the real world.
+The Plaid uses the same size battery, but its predicted range is lower due to its additional weight: its official quoted range is 390 miles on a single charge.
 Compare this to the I-Pace, which is sold with a 90kWh battery and a quoted range of 292 miles.

-Tesla’s Supercharger network has points delivering charge at up to 200kW, although public chargers of a similar capacity have started appearing.
-There are around 300 Tesla Superchargers in the UK, mostly focused on the main motorways.
-Tesla grants owners 400kWh of free Supercharger use annually: thereafter you’re 20p for every kWh, meaning a full charge of the Long Range would cost £20.
+There are around 300 Supercharger locations in the UK, mostly focused on the main motorways.
+Tesla grants owners 400kWh of free Supercharger use annually: thereafter you’re charged 20p for every kWh, meaning a full charge of the Long Range would cost £20.

 The Tesla Model S battery comes with an eight-year/unlimited-mileage warranty, which is valid even after the car is sold to a new owner.
 The vehicle itself is covered by a four-year/50,000-mile warranty.